toddfoster/toddfoster.github.com/books.md

 ## January 2017
 * Scot McKnight, _Fasting (The Ancient Practices Series)_ (Thomas Nelson: 2009)
 * Dan B. Allender, _Sabbath (The Ancient Practices Series)_ (Thomas Nelson: 2009)
+* Brian Mclaren, _Finding Our Way Again: The Return of the Ancient Practices_ (Thomas Nelson: 2008)

 ## December 2016
 * Steve Silberman, _Neurotribes: The Legacy of Autism and the Future of Neurodiversity_ (Avery: 2015)